An algorithm for computing the universal Gr\"obner Basis of graph ideals: Graver basis and the universal Gr obner basis of a graph ideal

+Therefore the knowledge of the Graver basis for a toric ideal plays a key role for computing the $\mathcal{ U}_A$.
+In order to describe the above sets in graph ideals, first, we give some extra graph notations.
 We denote by $\textbf{w}$ the subgraph of $G$ with vertices the vertices of the walk and edges the edges of the walk $w$.
 If $W$ is a subset of the vertex set $V(G)$ of $G$ then the {\em induced subgraph} of $G$ on $W$ is the subgraph of $G$ whose vertex set is $W$ and whose edge set is $\{\{v, u\}\in E(G)|v,u\in W\}$.
 The walk $w$ is primitive if and only if the binomial $B_w$ is primitive.
 A \emph{cut edge} (respectively \emph{cut vertex}) is an edge (respectively vertex) of the graph whose removal increases the number of connected components of the remaining subgraph.
 A \emph{block} is a maximal connected subgraph of a given graph $G$ which does not contain a cut vertex.
-A necessary and sufficient characterization of the primitive walks of an undirected graph, i.e. of the Graver basis of the corresponding toric ideal $I_G$, was given by E. Reyes, Ch.
-Tatakis and A. Thoma in~\cite[Theorem 3.2]{RTT}.
-The next Corollary was given by the same authors and describes the structure of the underlying graph of a primitive walk, i.e. the elements $B_w\in I_G$ that belong to the Graver basis.
+The next corollary describes the elements $B_w\in I_G$ that belong to the Graver basis.

-\begin{cor1} Let $G$ be a graph and $W$ a connected subgraph of $G$.
+\begin{cor1}\cite[Corollary 3.3]{RTT} Let $G$ be a graph and $W$ a connected subgraph of $G$.
 The subgraph $W$ is the graph ${\bf w}$ of a primitive walk $w$ if and only if \begin{enumerate} \item $W$ is an even cycle or \item $W$ is not biconnected and \begin{enumerate} \item every block of $W$ is a cycle or a cut edge and \item every cut vertex of $W$ belongs to exactly two blocks and separates the graph in two parts, the total number of edges of the cyclic blocks in each part is odd. \end{enumerate} \end{enumerate} \end{cor1}